CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora: Experiments

-This section investigates the improved performance facilitated by Text2Pic Swift under AToMiC base setting by comparing it with OpenCLIP and the D-BEiT-3 model, mainly in text-only fine-tuning settings, because it is a fair comparison to Text2Pic Swift.
-We also compare Text2Pic Swift with whole-model fine-tuned approaches to demonstrate the performance trade-off.
+This section investigates the improved performance facilitated by CFIR under AToMiC base setting by comparing it with OpenCLIP and the D-BEiT-3 model, mainly in text-only fine-tuning settings, because it is a fair comparison to CFIR.
+We also compare CFIR with whole-model fine-tuned approaches to demonstrate the performance trade-off.

 \looseness -1 In the text-only fine-tuning setting, experimental results are illustrated in the bottom block of Table \ref{tab1}.
-For effectiveness, we observe that Text2Pic Swift outperforms the previous state-of-the-art models OpenCLIP-Frozen and our proposed D-BEiT-3-Frozen under the AToMiC base across all metrics.
-Notably, Text2Pic Swift is more effective with smaller encoder sizes.
-For instance, Text2Pic Swift-B outperforms OpenCLIP-B-Frozen, achieving a 0.015 higher score in MRR@10 and an 11.06\% better result in R@1000.
-Similarly, Text2Pic Swift-L surpasses OpenCLIP-L-Frozen with a 0.018 increase in MRR@10 and a 5.55\% improvement in R@1000.
-When compared to D-BEiT-3-B-Frozen, Text2Pic Swift-B shows a 0.01 improvement in MRR@10 and a significant 7.44\% gain in R@1000.
-Against D-BEiT-3-L-Frozen, Text2Pic Swift-L leads in both metrics, showing a 0.016 higher score in MRR@10 and a 4.32\% advance in R@1000.
+For effectiveness, we observe that CFIR outperforms the previous state-of-the-art models OpenCLIP-Frozen and our proposed D-BEiT-3-Frozen under the AToMiC base across all metrics.
+Notably, CFIR is more effective with smaller encoder sizes.
+For instance, CFIR-B outperforms OpenCLIP-B-Frozen, achieving a 0.015 higher score in MRR@10 and an 11.06\% better result in R@1000.
+Similarly, CFIR-L surpasses OpenCLIP-L-Frozen with a 0.018 increase in MRR@10 and a 5.55\% improvement in R@1000.
+When compared to D-BEiT-3-B-Frozen, CFIR-B shows a 0.01 improvement in MRR@10 and a significant 7.44\% gain in R@1000.
+Against D-BEiT-3-L-Frozen, CFIR-L leads in both metrics, showing a 0.016 higher score in MRR@10 and a 4.32\% advance in R@1000.